FlappyBirdTerra/terra-money-grants/Terra Grant Proposal Template.md

 **Challenges to overcome**
 - List and minting of all NFTs (TBD how many/sale platform)
 - Partnering, and Learning from Terra about their Anchor library to for p2e features
+- Creating a tokenomic model that is fair and accrues value for Flappy Bird players and Flappy token and Luna token holders.
 - The connection with Wallet system (Less Friction)
     - https://medium.com/@cryptonumerist/how-to-acquire-the-base-stablecoin-of-terra-luna-buying-terrausd-ust-for-beginners-in-the-u-s-120923f143e
     - https://www.youtube.com/watch?v=4gnFM1CFbOk